Hedlen/MEFLUT/README.md

 ![pipeline](./assets/pipeline.png)

 ## Our Dataset
-The  dataset including training and testing dataset can be download from [Baidu Netdisk](Link: https://pan.baidu.com/s/1F3Re_2CWYibsqejN-pA2tw?pwd=2tih 提取码: 2tih ).
+The  dataset including training and testing dataset can be download from [Baidu Netdisk](Link: https://pan.baidu.com/s/1F3Re_2CWYibsqejN-pA2tw?pwd=2tih 提取码: 2tih ) or [Huggingface](https://huggingface.co/datasets/peterJing/MEFLUT/tree/main).
 The dataset is organized as follow:

 ```
 Training set